w-m/WMGenericCollection/README.md

 Dictionaries require parameters for the types of the represented values and keys.
 In this example, we will create an NSDictionary which will take any value type, but requires NSString keys.

 This makes the first two parameters `id`(any value) and `NSString *`(key).
-The third value is the type of value collections, as in `-allValues`, in our case simply NSArray *.
+The third value is the type of value collections, as in `-allValues`, in our case simply `NSArray *`.

 The following two parameters are the collection types for the keys, an array and a set.
 We have already defined both, so let's use them, and specify the names for the resulting classes:

-    WMGENERICDICTIONARY_INTERFACE(id, NSString *, // types of value class, NSCopying compliant key class NSArray *, // (...)allValues?
+    WMGENERICDICTIONARY_INTERFACE(id, NSString *, // types of value class, NSCopying compliant key class NSArray *, // -(...)allValues?
-                                  WMStringArray *, WMStringSet *, // (...)allKeys?, (...)keysOfEntries...?
+                                  WMStringArray *, WMStringSet *, // -(...)allKeys?, -(...)keysOfEntries:?
                                   WMStringKeyDictionary, WMMutableStringKeyDictionary)

 Notes
 =====

-These templatest provide merely syntactic sugar at development time.
+These templates provide merely syntactic sugar at development time.
 At runtime, `WMStringArray` will return an object from the `NSArray` class cluster, *not* a `WMStringArray`.
 This forbids dynamic type checking:

     // caution! no actual implementations for the classes provided if ([[stringArray class] isKindOfClass:[WMStringArray class]]) {